Kshitij-19/Verbizz---Personalized-Business-Recommendation-System/README.md

 - Integrate advanced machine learning models for more accurate recommendations.
 - Enhance UI/UX for a richer user experience.
 - Add support for multilingual recommendations.
 - Implement detailed analytics and reporting features.
 ---
+For any queries or contributions, please contact Kiran Devihosur at kirandevihosur74@gmail.com
 Happy coding! 🎉